eepymeowers/android_device_amazon_mustang/README.md

-# Device tree for Fire HD 8 2018
+# Device tree for Fire 7 2019
 ```
 #
 # Copyright (C) 2023 The LineageOS Project